Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Introduction

-\paragraph{Finding: PAS Complements Weight- and Prompt-Based Steering} We study how PAS can compete with or complement existing weight-based and prompt-based post-training methods.
-Compared to weight-based steering, PAS enjoys three advantages. \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt,partopsep=0pt] \item \emph{Computational Efficiency}: PAS is significantly faster and cheaper than RL.
+\textbf{Finding: PAS Complements Weight- and Prompt-Based Steering} We study how PAS can compete with or complement existing weight-based and prompt-based post-training methods.
+PAS is favourable to weight-based steering in three ways. \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt,partopsep=0pt] \item \emph{Computational Efficiency}: PAS is significantly faster and cheaper than RL.
 The entire PAS pipeline completes in about 100 seconds, whereas RL takes hours, if not days. \item \emph{Storage Efficiency \& Flexibility}: Steering vectors are at least 5000 times more storage-efficient than weights of post-trained LMs.\footnote{For a 7B model, a steering vector takes less than 10kB, whereas a QLoRA adapter takes around 50MB.} With PAS, users are not forced to commit to steering the model toward a particular direction; instead, users can store many steering vectors, apply or remove individual steering vectors to adapt the model's behavior on a case-by-case basis. \item \emph{Additional Improvement Potential}: PAS creates additional steering gains on top of models which have already been weight-steered.
-We discover that on the TruthfulQA~\citep{lin2021truthfulqa} benchmark, PAS dominates supervised fine-tuning (SFT), i.e., applying PAS to the base model improves accuracy by 22\% on average, compared to only 9\% from SFT alone; PAS improves the accuracy by $27\%$ on the TruthfulQA~\citep{lin2021truthfulqa} benchmark even after the model has been SFT-trained; and whether or not SFT is run prior to PAS has no detectable effect. \end{enumerate} Compared to prompt-based steering, PAS enjoys two advantages. \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt,partopsep=0pt] \item \emph{Higher Improvement Ceiling}: PAS complements prompt-based steering.
-We find that PAS complements ICL by yielding additional gains, with average improvements of 2.9\% on Bias tasks, 3.4\% on Morality tasks, and 17.0\% on Alignment tasks beyond the ICL baseline. \item \emph{Smaller Attack Surface}: System prompts can often be revealed through jailbreak queries~\citep{ZeroLeaksAI}.
+We discover that on the TruthfulQA~\citep{lin2021truthfulqa} benchmark, PAS dominates supervised fine-tuning (SFT), i.e., applying PAS to the base model improves accuracy by 22\% on average, compared to only 9\% from SFT alone; PAS improves the accuracy by $27\%$ on the TruthfulQA~\citep{lin2021truthfulqa} benchmark even after the model has been SFT-trained; and whether or not SFT is run prior to PAS has no detectable effect. \end{enumerate} PAS is favourable to prompt-based steering in two ways. \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt,partopsep=0pt] \item \emph{Smaller Attack Surface}: System prompts can often be revealed through jailbreak queries~\citep{ZeroLeaksAI}.
 By contrast, steering vectors are not directly exposed in plaintext; their opacity limits the prompt-extraction surface.
 For closed-source models in particular, as long as the architecture and activations remain hidden, a jailbreaker cannot meaningfully exploit the steering vector.
-A full security analysis is beyond the scope of this work. \end{enumerate}
+A full security analysis is beyond the scope of this work. \end{enumerate} We hope that researchers and practitioners consider using PAS to complement weight- and prompt-based post-training methods.